-Suggested Security-by-design Principles Appropriate security should be a core component of critical technologies.
-Organisations can ensure they are making decisions that build in security from the ground up by taking into account the below Principles: Understand what needs to be protected and why.
-Understand the security risks posed by your supply chain.
-Build security considerations into contracting processes that are proportionate to the level of risk (and encourage suppliers to do the same).

-Raise awareness of security within your supply chain.
+Security should be a core component of critical technologies.
+Organisations should ensure they are making decisions that build in security from the ground up.

+Understand what needs to be protected, why it needs to be protected and how it can be protected.

+- Understand the different security risks posed by your supply chain. - Build security considerations into all organisational processes, including into contracting processes that are proportionate to the level of risk (and encourage suppliers to do the same). - Raise awareness of and promote security within your supply chain.

-Security-by-design means a design-stage focus on ensuring that security is built into products and services from the ground up.
+Security-by-design is a design-stage focus on ensuring that security is built into products and services from the ground up.
 This is a process of building in appropriate security to protect systems and end users from threats and vulnerabilities.
 Considering security in the design phase of a product will ensure it is robust to future threats and reduces life-cycle costs.
 For example, when it comes to digital products and services, this means appropriate security within hardware, firmware and software.

 When security is built in by-design it also means customers do not need to have expert knowledge and that they are not unfairly transferred risk that they are not best placed to manage.
-Similar protections that apply in other sectors of the Australian economy such as road safety or workplace health and safety should also be considered in relation to critical technologies.
+Similar protections that apply in other sectors of the Australian economy, such as road safety or workplace health and safety should also be considered in relation to critical technologies.